diangogav/recipes-api/README.md

 ### Prerequisites

-1. Install and npm
+1. 🍔 Install and npm

-2. Install postgres database
+2. 🥘 Install postgres database

-3. Optional: Docker and Docker Compose
+3. 🥫 Optional: Docker and Docker Compose if you want skip database instalation and running the project with docker.
+Command in last part

 ### Installation